Massively Parallel Sequencing/ Multiplex Ligation-dependent Probe Amplification

 Disease Overview

-Clinical presentation varies but can include:
+Clinical presentation varies but may include:

 - Hypertension